tesherakimbrough/seculog-ai/README.md

 ## 💡 Why I Built This

-I wanted to bridge my IT security experience with data analytics and AI engineering,
-so I built SecuLog AI as a real-world tool to help security teams spot threats quickly—while expanding my Python and web development skills.
+I wanted to bridge my IT security experience with data analytics, AI, and ML engineering, so I built SecuLog AI as a real-world tool to help security teams spot threats quickly—while expanding my skills in AI-powered log analysis and intelligent security tools.

 ---